Skip to main content

 Enter the following values and click "Next: Networking"

-Select Custom and set the Cpu threshold to 60%.
+Select Custom and set the CPU threshold to 60%.
 You can set other settings according to yourself.

 Continue by clicking directly next to the "Management" and "Health" tabs and add the following lines to the "Custom data" area in the Advanced section.